 /Q — PRICING

-No. Pricing is by the size of the household contact list, not volunteer count.
-Bring 5 volunteer teams or 50 — same price.
-Six tiers; Starter $59 (2,500 contacts) up to Enterprise $599 (250K+).
+No — pricing is by the size of the household contact list, not volunteer count, so bring 5 volunteer teams or 50 for the same price.
+There are six tiers, from Starter at $59 (2,500 contacts) up to Enterprise at $599 (250K+).

 /Q — OFFLINE